Response

 Sending responses

-Using native Python types
+Native Python types

 In simple cases, you can return native objects that will be automatically converted to a response: